eclipse-archived/ceylon-lang.org/documentation/1.0/reference/structure/parameter-list.md

 a single argument list) a `String(String)` callable reference which can be invoked again to produce a `String`.

-**Note**: Classes cannot be declared with multiple parameter lists.
+**Note**: Classes cannot be declared with multiple parameter lists: That wouldn't make sense.

+## See also